 As soon as you have submitted the (sufficiently) complete online form in DataNose, your application file will be acknowledged.
 It differs per programme how long it takes before you are informed via email about the decision on admission.
 However it will not take longer than 6 weeks.
 An admission will always be conditional as we must still verify your documents (consult step 8).
 You can track the status of your admission using the checklist in DataNose.

-If you are conditionally admitted to the Master’s programme you will receive an admissions letter by means of email.
-In the letter you will find a link to DataNose to accept or decline your place in the programme.
-Please do so as soon as you have decided.
-If you have questions about this, please contact the International Team or the Institute for Logic, Language and Computation.
+If you are (conditionally) admitted to the Master’s programme you will receive an admissions letter by means of email.
+To accept or decline your place in the programme, please email as soon as you have decided to: firstname.lastname@example.org.

 If you are conditionally admitted please consult DataNose for details on which exact documents are required and when and how to send them.